-If your boiler condensate pipe is routed externally, it is likely to freeze up in the winter and affect the proper functioning of your boiler.
-A frozen condensate pipe usually results in poor heating and a lack of hot water when you need it most.
+In sub zero temperatures it is likely to freeze up in the winter and affect the proper functioning of your boiler.
+More often than not, a lockout will occur or a frozen condensate pipe usually results in poor heating and a lack of hot water when you need it most.

 - Pour warm/hot water from the kettle over the frozen pipe.
 Make sure it isn’t boiling so it doesn’t damage the pipes or burn you.

 - Place a hot water bottle on the frozen pipe to unfreeze it.